Kiel Martin: Hill Street Blues

-In 1980, Martin was cast in his most famous role as Detective John "J. D." LaRue, a skilled yet morally questionable plainclothes detective, who he played on all seven seasons of the police procedural Hill Street Blues (1980–1987).
+In 1980, Martin was cast in his most famous role as Detective John "J. D." LaRue, a skilled yet morally questionable plainclothes detective whom he played on all seven seasons of the police procedural Hill Street Blues (1980–1987).
 Martin had earlier come to the attention of Steven Bochco, co-creator of Hill Street with Michael Kozoll.
 Martin had guest-starred on Bochco's The Bold Ones: The New Doctors and two of Bochco's earlier and short-lived police shows, Delvecchio and Paris, along with many other future Hill Street Blues regulars.
-To prepare for the role, Martin rode the "Skid Row Beat" with cops in Los Angeles, and he later visited officers injured in the line of duty.
+To prepare for the role, Martin rode the "Skid Row Beat" with cops in Los Angeles, and he later visited and honored officers injured in the line of duty or with a terminal illness.
 In 1985, he was made an honorary detective sergeant by the Macon, Georgia police department.

 Martin described LaRue as "a total opportunist, totally impetuous and quite unrealistic in his attitude toward advancement and success.
 But he's a very good cop, which is something that not many people mention."
 Though LaRue boasts of "two medals of valor, three citations for bravery" and "a higher arrest tally than any clown in this room," his many vices often threaten to derail his police career.
-In the final episodes of the first season, "Rites of Spring" and "Jungle Madness", each two hours long, Hill Street precinct captain Frank Furillo (Daniel J. Travanti) gives LaRue an ultimatum to either face his drinking problem or leave the force.
+In the final episodes of the first season, "Rites of Spring" and "Jungle Madness," each two hours long, Hill Street precinct captain Frank Furillo (Daniel J. Travanti) gives LaRue an ultimatum to either face his drinking problem or leave the force.
 A later scene in which LaRue attends a meeting of Alcoholics Anonymous and is warmly greeted by Furillo, revealed also to be an alcoholic, is often cited as the most memorable of the series.